Para leer esta hoja informativa en español, haga clic aquí.

 - What kind of birth control you use, if any

-- How you protect yourself and your partner(s) from sexually transmitted infections or diseases
+- How you protect yourself and your partner(s) from STIs

-These questions can feel uncomfortable for both the provider and the patient.
-Even if it is hard for you, do the best you can to answer honestly.
+These discussions can feel uncomfortable for both the provider and the patient.
+Even if it is difficult for you, do the best you can to provide honest responses.
 Your provider needs complete information to take good care of you.

-After the interview, the provider will check different parts of your body.
+After the conversation, the provider will check different parts of your body.
 Not all providers perform all the exams listed below in the same order.
-The provider often asks a member of their staff (usually a medical assistant or nurse) to join her/him in your room for the physical exams.
+The provider often asks a member of their staff (usually a medical assistant or nurse) to join them in your room for the physical exams.
 This is for everyone's protection and to make sure the exams are performed in a professional manner.
+It is also OK to request a same-gender provider, or to reschedule the physical exam for a different day if you are unable to see a provider of the gender you request.

-For the breast exam, the provider will ask you to lie back and raise one arm over your head as she or he feels with her/his hands for any lumps or masses in the breast on the side with your raised arm.
+For the breast exam, the provider will ask you to lie back and raise one arm over your head as they feels with their hands for any lumps or masses in the breast on the side with your raised arm.
 The provider will then repeat this on the other side of your body, asking that you raise your other arm and feeling your other breast.

 Then the provider will use a small brush, spatula, or swab to collect some cells from your cervix for the cervical cancer screening test.
 The cells will be sent to a laboratory, where they will be examined under a microscope to see if there are any abnormal cells (dysplasia).
 This is called a Pap test.
 Additional tests will be done if abnormal cells are found.
 While the speculum is still inserted, the provider may also collect fluid to check for infections.

 Because Pap tests require laboratories and people skilled in reading them, resource-limited countries offer different tests to check for dysplasia and cervical cancer.
 One method is called visual inspection with acetic acid, or VIA.
 When using VIA, health care providers swab acetic acid (vinegar) on the cervix and look directly at it to see if any areas need treatment.
-Other countries use HPV tests, which test samples taken from your cervix to see whether they contain HPV's DNA (its genetic material).
+Other countries use HPV tests, which test samples taken from your cervix to see whether they contain specific strains of HPV's DNA (its genetic material) that can cause cancer.

 No speculum is used for the bimanual exam.
 In this exam, the provider places two gloved fingers inside your vagina and places the other hand on your belly.
-They feel your ovaries and uterus between their hands and checks for any pain.
+They feel your ovaries and uterus between their hands and check for any pain.
 The provider may also perform a rectal exam.
 During the rectal exam, the provider gently puts a lubricated, gloved finger into your rectum ("butt") to feel for any unusual bumps or sores.
-She or he may collect a small amount of stool ("poop") to check for blood.
+The provider may also collect a small amount of stool ("poop") to check for blood.

 Anal Pap Smear